libero/walking-skeleton/adr/0003-workflow-system.md

 ## Context

-In order to maintain portability and avoid dependency on any one service provider we wanted to explore solutions that did not depend on a specific platform.
+In order to maintain portability and avoid dependency on any one service provider we wanted to explore [workflow systems](https://en.wikipedia.org/wiki/Workflow_management_system) that did not depend on a specific platform.

 Although a Libero deployment should be workflow system agnostic, we want to provide a tried a tested solution as an option.